cs-ahmed/Hands-on-SHA1-Collisions-Using-sha1collider/README.md

 # Hands-on-SHA1-Collisions-Using-sha1collider

 Welcome to the SHA-1 collision creation exercise.
-In order to gain the most out of this exercise, you are expected to know what a cryptographic hash function is and have a basic understanding about what they are used for.
-An initial understanding of how SHA-1 works is preferred but not required (you can find an overview of both cryptographic hash functions and SHA-1 in the Introduction section).
+In order to gain the most out of this exercise, you are expected to know what cryptographic hash functions are and have a basic understanding about what they are used for.
+An initial understanding of how SHA-1 works is preferred but not required; you can find an overview of both cryptographic hash functions and SHA-1 in the ```Introduction``` section.

 Please setup the lab environment as directed in the ```Lab Setup Directions``` section.
-During the exercise, please follow instructions carefully and think about what they do.
+During the exercise, please follow instructions carefully and think about what each step accomplishes.
 Type the commands yourself- copy and paste will not work properly.
-If you run into trouble or have questions, let us know.
+If you run into trouble or have questions, let @aicsuva or @mmezher know.

 ---